 A: Call for pricing.
 The cost of metal framing is slightly higher than wood.
-Only use metal framing if your subcontractor has worked with it before.
+You should only use metal framing if your subcontractor has worked with it before.
 Metal Framing is not more fire proof.
 In a fire metal will deform quicker than wood.

-A: If your Building Plans are for one dome then you plans are “C” size – plotted on 18″x24″ blueprint paper.
+A: If your Building Plans are for one dome then you plans are “C” size - plotted on 18″x24″ blueprint paper.
 If your Building Plans are for two domes or dome on basement with deck, then your plans are plotted on “D” size 24″x36″ paper.
-Your Plans Quote will list a cost for Ai to have your plans plotted and shipped to you.
+If your plans require an engineer seal, two sets of your plans are plotted, sealed and shipped to you.
 Ai emails your finished plans pdfs to you so that you can have additional sets of plans plotted locally.

 A: Yes Ai can design custom foundations.
 To change our design from a concrete slab to any of the other foundations described, Ai hires a local engineer to calculate the load of the dome and the load of the first and second floors on the basement walls, columns, etc. The engineer then gives us designs as to the size and spacing of the columns, joists, etc. Our CAD department then implements his designs.
 Normally architects or engineers can charge $100 to $150 an hour for design work, the Florida structural engineer that Ai utilizies is retired and only charges Ai $50 an hour.
 His typical fee to design a basement under the dome or columns under the dome, etc. is $300.
 This fee is separate from the engineer seal cost.
 Please call our office for pricing.